maweki/twitchlive-extension/README.md

 streamer's twitch page or execute an arbitrary command to open that stream.

+Install it from here (using Firefox with the gnome-integration plugin): https://extensions.gnome.org/extension/1078/twitchlive-panel/

 I use livestreamer (https://github.com/chrippa/livestreamer) with `livestreamer twitch.tv/%streamer% high` as the opening command instead of the default `xdg-open http://twitch.tv/%streamer%`.